chatwars/chatwars-api-docs/index.md

 The connection url will be: `amqps://dices:[hidden]@api.chatwars.me:5673/`

-Apart from that, there is a set of public fan-out read-only exchanges, where you have your own queue (if requested) and can start receiving updates.
-The names of this queues have format `%username%_%exchangename%`
-(e.g. `dices_deals`)

-For now all queues are limited in size by 1Mb, with discard-oldest policy.
+Public exchanges, however are served by the Kafka server which can be found at `digest-api.chtwrs.com:9092`.
+The topic names has`cw2-` and `cw3-` prefixes for international and cw3 instances respectively.
+The suffixes of topics can be found in corresponding [article](https://chatwars.github.io/chatwars-api-docs/public-exchanges.html).

+For now all those topics have the retention configured to 1 month, which means there is only one month of data available.

-Please note, that at this moment, API is highly unstable.
+Please note, that at this moment, API is mildly unstable.

 ### Connection

 There are two versions of the game with an API, and there are two versions of the API.
 Refer to this table for what API to connect to.
-Be aware that an app will not automatically have the same access to both APIs, and you must request access to each API seperately.
+Be aware, an app will not automatically have the same access to both APIs, and you must request access to each API separately.

 | Server | URL |
 | --- | --- |